 In addition to offering a unique cultural experience, TPA Staff provides corresponding TEKS-based educational resources to build reading, writing, research, and analytical thinking skills.

-Students Experiencing Arts With Their Teachers (S.E.A.T.)
+Students Experiencing Arts With Their Teachers (SEAT)

-Bastrop ISD Performing Arts And Academic Connection (PAAC)
+Performing Arts and Academic Connection (PAAC)

 - Expose students to high caliber arts presentations to increase cultural awareness

 - Help students become more invested in their school experience and improve their overall academic performance, specifically in the area of Language Arts

 - Provide firsthand experience on a university campus and interaction with university students